Debauve & Gallais: In contemporary times

 Debauve & Gallais claims to be one of the few former royal suppliers in France who retain their independence, and are family owned and operated till today.
-In 1989, Madame Paule Cuvelier took over the Debauve & Gallais establishment.
-With the help of her son, Bernard Poussin, Debauve & Gallais have now expanded their business worldwide and have offices in New York, Seoul, Busan, Dubai, Tokyo, Nagoya, Osaka, Bucharest, Taipei, Hong Kong, Beijing, Nanjing, Shanghai, and Chengdu.
+In 1989, Paule Cuvelier took over the Debauve & Gallais establishment.
+With the help of her son, Bernard Poussin, Debauve & Gallais expanded their business worldwide and have offices in New York, Seoul, Busan, Dubai, Tokyo, Nagoya, Osaka, Bucharest, Taipei, Hong Kong, Beijing, Nanjing, Shanghai, and Chengdu.
 The New York branch was run by Yoo Byung-eun's son Keith H. Yoo.
+Domitille Jollois became president of the company in 2022.

 Appreciation

 Debauve & Gallais offer a wide range of dark chocolates whose cocoa percentage comes as high as 99%.
 Over time they have built a cult following among gourmands, aristocrats, artists, writers and celebrities.
 Anatole France, author of Le Petit Pierre, described the shop as "lovely".